rbertolusso/intubate/README.md

 Always remember that *there is no provision coded in that black box that is the statistical function that will protect you from doing a statistical analysis on the wrong data*.
 Nothing will be corrected or compensated on your behalf.
-For example, if the methodology is expecting a random sample and you are not providing one, no *magical trick* will convert your non-random-sample into one that is random and satisfies all the assumptions.
+For example, if the methodology is expecting a random sample (the vast majority do) and you are not providing one, no *magical trick* will convert your non-random-sample into one that is random and satisfies all the assumptions.

 (Remember I warned you to skip this section if you still believed in Santa?)